Spicy Korean Chicken Wings

 Notes

-• I preheat the oven to 450°F while I prepare the wings and sauce.
-Since I’m not using flour, cornstarch, or baking powder (though you can if you want to), I bake the wings at a high temperature to get the perfect texture.
+• I preheat the oven to 450°F while I get the wings and sauce ready.
+Since I’m skipping the flour, cornstarch, or baking powder (though you can totally use them if you like), I bake the wings at a high temp to get that perfect texture.

-• I coat the chicken wings with the gochujang sauce while they’re still hot.
-It helps the sauce stick better, giving them that deliciously sticky texture.
+• I coat the wings with the gochujang sauce while they’re still hot—this helps the sauce stick and gives them that irresistible sticky texture.

-• If you’re not a big fan of heat, reduce the amount of gochujang or gochugaru in the sauce.
-But if you live for spice, feel free to add more chili powder for an extra kick.
+• Not a fan of heat?
+You can always dial back the gochujang or gochugaru in the sauce.
+But if you’re all about that spice, feel free to add more chili powder for an extra kick!

 Nutrition